visvig/forward-forward-algorithm/README.md

 - **3. Train the Network**: Training the network on the MNIST dataset.
 - **4. Test the Network**: Testing the network on the test data of the MNIST dataset.

-The Jupyter notebook `ff-cifar10-convnet.ipynb` is under work
+The Jupyter notebook `ff-cifar10-convnet.ipynb` is under work!

 ## Getting Started